SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <br>

 #### Q3.
 Which of the following statements denotes the purpose of supplier management?
-- a) Ensuring that the organization’s suppliers and their performance are managed appropriately to support the provision of seamless, quality products and services.
+- a) Ensuring that the organisation's suppliers and their performance are managed appropriately to support the provision of seamless, quality products and services.
 - b) Ensuring that the partners and suppliers align with the ongoing identification, improvement, and changes of services.
-- c) Ensuring that the organization’s suppliers and their performance are managed appropriately at strategic and tactical levels through coordinated marketing, selling and delivery activities.
+- c) Ensuring that the organisation's suppliers and their performance are managed appropriately at strategic and tactical levels through coordinated marketing, selling and delivery activities.
 - d) Ensuring that the accurate and reliable information about the configuration of supplier’s services is available when and where it is needed.
 <details>Answer: a</details>
 <br>